Billboard Ad Spot

 I work on a Windows Desktop machine, no MAC for compatibility issues, and also because I’m a PC gamer ;)

-Regarding the 3D world I use Cinema 4D with Octane Render, GPU rendering is a must these days for the outstanding speed.
-All my post-productions are done in After Effects, without neglecting Premiere Pro, Photoshop and Illustrator.
-Lightroom Classic for all my photographs.
-I like to keep my PC as fresh as I can, with new NVIDIA GPUs for best performance and render times.
+Regarding the 3D world, I use Cinema 4D with Octane Render; GPU rendering is a must these days for the outstanding speed.
+All my post-productions are done in After Effects, without neglecting Premiere Pro, Photoshop, and Illustrator.
+Lightroom Classic is for all my photographs.
+I like to keep my PC as fresh as I can, with new NVIDIA GPUs for the best performance and render times.

 What skills have you learnt along the way?

 The list is long...
-From a technical point of view there are tons of them, my daily software is always adding new useful features, one that really improved my workflow is the new ability of Cinema 4D to import CAD models, a game-changer for industrial projects!
-No more model conversion that was always a pain.
+From a technical point of view, there are tons of them.
+My daily software is always adding new useful features.
+One that really improved my workflow is the new ability of Cinema 4D to import CAD models, a game-changer for industrial projects!
+No more model conversion, which was always a pain.
 I’ve also improved my texture and material knowledge, especially with Octane Render, creating more photorealistic renderings.

 What advice would you give to a young creative?

 Keep creating!
-No matter if others say “it's not good enough”, if you are satisfied with what you’ve done, that's all!
-Even when I look back at my older creations I think “Well, that could have been done much better”, but at the time I was really proud of what I was able to create by myself, and I don’t regret none of my projects, because each one of them was a little step to get better each time!
+No matter if others say "it's not good enough," if you are satisfied with what you've done, that's all!
+Even when I look back at my older creations, I think "Well, that could have been done much better," but at the time I was really proud of what I was able to create by myself, and I don’t regret any of my projects because each one of them was a little step to get better each time!

-I’m a self-made 3D artist, I have never done any class or course, the internet was and still is my learning source, you can find tons of tutorials from amazing artists and creators.
-Not saying that classes are bad, but there are infinite ways to improve your skills, all of them will give you something to grow.
+I'm a self-made 3D artist.
+I have never taken any class or course; the internet was and still is my learning source.
+You can find tons of tutorials from amazing artists and creators.
+Not saying that classes are bad, but there are infinite ways to improve your skills, and all of them will give you something to grow.

 Visit Website